 His ICT Law expertise covers a range of topics, including Information Security/ Cyber Crime, Intellectual Property Rights & Software licensing, Privacy, Electronic Transactions & Mobile Banking, Internet governance and drafting / negotiating complex IT Systems Contracts.
 He has extensive ICT law and policy reform experience in several countries and serves as an expert with both UNCITRAL and Council of Europe.
 In his spare time he is a Visiting lecturer at the Faculty of Law, Uni of Colombo, Sri Lanka Law College and at several other Universities.

-He sits on several Boards, including at the national Cyber security Institution (Sri Lanka CERT) and is the current Chairman of the Board of Directors of LK Domain Registry (.LK).
-He is also Director/ Legal Advisor of ICT Agency of Sri Lanka (ICTA).
+He sits on several Boards, including at the national Cyber security Institution (Sri Lanka CERT).
+He was the former Chairman of the Board of Directors of LK Domain Registry (.LK).
+He is also General Counsel / Chief Legal Officer of ICT Agency (ICTA) of Sri Lanka.

 In the Internet Governance arena, Jayantha was the first South Asian to be elected as Vice Chair of the ICANN’s Government Advisory Committee (GAC), and also served in the ICANN Nominating Committee, as its Associate Chair (2005-07).
 In June 2016, he became the first South East Asian to be elected to the nine (9) member global bureau of The Cybercrime Convention Committee (T-CY) of the Council of Europe in Strasbourg.
 The T-CY administers the Budapest Cybercrime Treaty at a global level.

 Jayantha Fernando is also a British Chevening Scholar of the UK Govt (2002) and an Eisenhower fellow USA (2012).

 - Mr. Wasantha Deshapriya